contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/06_manage/02_remote-agent.md

 Once your configuration file is filled, you can start the agent with the command below:

-<pre class="language-bash"><code class="language-bash">java -jar -DapiSparkServiceConfig=/path/to/agent.properties apispark-agent.jar
+<pre class="language-bash"><code class="language-bash">java -jar -DcloudServiceConfig=/path/to/agent.properties cloud-agent.jar
 </code></pre>

   > Note: